andrenakhavali/accelerator_workshop/3_2_Routine_for_Python_script.md

 numpy==1.21.6
 ```

 > The official Python base stacks generally include Python and `pip`.
-These two packages are lightweight and widely available.
+These three packages are lightweight and widely available.

 ---